vi88i/eeye/README.md

 ## Workflow

-- Add the stock to be screened in `examples/stocks.yml`
+- Add the stock to be screened in `examples/stocks.yml` (future enhancement: automate syncing of stocks data)
 - Run the application using `go run src/main.go`
 - View the results in the console output